-Among the available in-situ observations, superpressure balloons are uniquely well-suited 70 for measuring gravity waves.
-Floating approximately on isopycnals, the balloons act as quasi-71 72 Lagrangian tracers, and their data time series are analyzed in the intrinsic (flow-following) 73 frequency space that defines the range of vertically propagating GWs.
-Techniques using wavelet 74 transforms and other similar spectral methods have been developed to estimate the GW 75 momentum flux from balloon data (Boccara et al., 2008; Vincent and Hertzog et al., 2014; 76 Vincent and Alexander, 2020).
-(The momentum flux is converted to drag when the waves 77 dissipate, but the balloons cannot directly measure the GW-induced drag.)
-These techniques have 78 been applied to data from past scientific balloon campaigns to estimate the mean GW momentum 79 flux and its statistical distribution (e.g., Hertzog et al., 2008; Jewtoukoff et al., 2015), and the 80 dependence of the momentum flux on the waves' environment, such as their proximity to

-81 convection (Corcos et al., 2021).
+Among the available in-situ observations, superpressure balloons are uniquely well-suited for measuring gravity waves.
+Floating approximately on isopycnals, the balloons act as quasi-Lagrangian tracers, and their data time series are analyzed in the intrinsic (flow-following) frequency space that defines the range of vertically propagating GWs.
+Techniques using wavelet transforms and other similar spectral methods have been developed to estimate the GW momentum flux from balloon data (Boccara et al., 2008; Vincent and Hertzog et al., 2014; Vincent and Alexander, 2020).
+(The momentum flux is converted to drag when the waves dissipate, but the balloons cannot directly measure the GW-induced drag.)
+These techniques have been applied to data from past scientific balloon campaigns to estimate the mean GW momentum flux and its statistical distribution (e.g., Hertzog et al., 2008; Jewtoukoff et al., 2015), and the dependence of the momentum flux on the waves' environment, such as their proximity to convection (Corcos et al., 2021).

-82 A drawback to these past scientific balloon campaigns has been their limited number of observations, often from just one region and season.
-Over a ten-year span, Project Loon launched 83 more than 2000 balloons that flew around much of the globe, sampling many regions of the 84 85 lower stratosphere for the first time.
-Loon data have already been used to study gravity waves (e.g., the power spectra of the wind and temperature data: Schoeberl et al., 2017; the near-inertial 86 87 peak in the wind power spectra: Conway et al., 2019; and the seasonal and latitudinal variability 88 of the slope of wind power spectra: Lindgren et al., 2020), but not yet to estimate GW 89 momentum fluxes.
+A drawback to these past scientific balloon campaigns has been their limited number of observations, often from just one region and season.
+Over a ten-year span, Project Loon launched more than 2000 balloons that flew around much of the globe, sampling many regions of the lower stratosphere for the first time.
+Loon data have already been used to study gravity waves (e.g., the power spectra of the wind and temperature data: Schoeberl et al., 2017; the near-inertial peak in the wind power spectra: Conway et al., 2019; and the seasonal and latitudinal variability of the slope of wind power spectra: Lindgren et al., 2020), but not yet to estimate GW momentum fluxes.

-90 In this paper, we present gravity wave momentum fluxes estimated from the Loon data.
-In the next section, we describe the Loon dataset, how we processed the data, and how we 91 estimate the GW momentum flux time series.
-In section 3 we present maps of the mean total, 92 zonal, and meridional momentum fluxes.
-In section 4 we decompose the mean zonal flux in six 93 94 geographic regions into contributions by its eastward and westward momentum flux components, focusing on the properties of their approximately log-normal probability distributions.
-In section 95 5 we study the dependence of the zonal momentum flux on the background zonal wind, and in 96 97 section 6 we study the relationship between the momentum flux and the fractional contributions 98 to its magnitude by high-, medium-, and low-frequency waves.
+In this paper, we estimate and build a consistent statistical description of gravity wave momentum fluxes from Project Loon balloon data.
+In the next section, we describe the Loon dataset, how we processed the data, and how we estimate the GW momentum flux time series.
+In section 3 we present maps of the mean total, zonal, and meridional momentum fluxes.
+In section 4 we decompose the mean zonal flux in six geographic regions into contributions by its eastward and westward momentum flux components, focusing on the properties of their approximately log-normal probability distributions.
+In section 5 we study the dependence of the zonal momentum flux on the background zonal wind, and in section 6 we study the relationship between the momentum flux and the fractional contributions to its magnitude by high-, medium-, and low-frequency waves.
 We conclude with a summary and discussion of our results.
-99

-102 2 Processing the Loon balloon data and estimating the gravity wave momentum flux
+2 Processing the Loon balloon data and estimating the gravity wave momentum flux

-104 Our analysis primarily uses GPS data collected by the balloons Loon LLC flew to support their balloons flew above most of the globe, but some large regions such as Europe and Asia have almost no data coverage.
-The balloons measured their position (with GPS; uncertainty ± -2.5 m), and ambient pressure (uncertainty ± -1 hPa) and temperature (uncertainty ± -5 K) every 60 and ambient pressure (uncertainty +/- 1 hPa) and temperature (uncertainty +/- 5 K) every 0 seconds.
+Our analysis primarily uses GPS data collected by the balloons Loon LLC flew to support their mission of improving global internet coverage (Rhodes & Candido, 2021).
+From 2011 to 2021, Loon launched 2127 balloons to cruising altitudes between 16 and 21 km.
+In aggregate, the balloons flew above most of the globe, but some large regions such as Europe and Asia have almost no data coverage.
+The balloons measured their position (with GPS; uncertainty +/-2.5 m), and ambient pressure (uncertainty +/- 1 hPa) and temperature (uncertainty +/- 5 K) every 60 seconds.
 From the GPS data, Loon provides derived zonal and meridional winds.
-The

-105 mission of improving global internet coverage (Rhodes & Candido, 2021).
-From 2011 to 2021, so we exclusively used the GPS data, which have uncertainties similar to past scientific ballooncampaigns (e.g., Podglajen et al., 2016).
+The uncertainties in the pressure and temperature data are too large to reliably detect gravity waves, so we exclusively used the GPS data, which have uncertainties similar to past scientific balloon campaigns (e.g., Podglajen et al., 2016).